pingcap/docs-cn/tiup/tiup-component-cluster-start.md

 tiup cluster start <cluster-name> [flags]
 ```

 `<cluster-name>` is the name of the cluster to operate on.
-If you forget the cluster name, check it using the [cluster list](/tiup/tiup-component-cluster-list.md) command.
+If you forget the cluster name, you can check it using the [`tiup cluster list`](/tiup/tiup-component-cluster-list.md) command.

 ## Options